 After much tribulation Conrad finds himself in a vent shaft above a group of Morphs that are discussing their plans.
 They reveal that soon their invasion will begin since millions of their kind are ready to teleport in and destroy humanity.
 Conrad’s vent then proceeds to collapse under his weight and he is discovered.
 It is decided that he will be thrown into the dungeon with plans for interrogation.

 After he wakes up in his cell Conrad discovers he is unarmed and that Cy-Borgs have been sent to his cell to carry out the interrogation.
 Unexpectedly though Conrad makes a quick burst for the door and evades the Cy-Borgs.
-Luckily enough his gun was not too far away and was able to destroy is would-be interrogators.
+Luckily enough his gun was not too far away and he is able to destroy his would-be interrogators.
 Further into their lair Conrad finally confronts the Morphs in combat.
-With their ability to take and lose shape when they want Conrad has a difficult time but overcomes everyone he meets.
+With their ability to take and lose shape whenever they want Conrad has a difficult time but overcomes everyone he meets.
 With the realization that the Morph invasion is close with no time to report it, Conrad teleports to the Morph home planet with the intention of stopping their conquest.

 On the planet Conrad tries to assist a human prisoner who is in possession of explosives.
 Unfortunately the man is killed by a Morph upon his release but lives long enough to give Conrad the destructive device.
 Conrad discovers a diary on the planet that reveals a captive human scientist managed to enter the theory of molecular research into a Titan computer.
-This theory was taken up by Conrad who made glasses revealing the aliens living amongst the human population.
+This theory was taken up by Conrad who made glasses revealing the aliens living among the human population.
 It is also revealed that The Master Brain, positions at the center of the planet, controls all morphs, destroying him will end the race.
 The device Conrad holds was created by the scientist and is powerful enough to destroy the entire planet.

-Conrad only just makes it with the ship just out of reach from the destructive force of the Atomic Device.
+Conrad only just makes it, with the ship just out of reach from the destructive force of the Atomic Device.
 Conrad soon learns though that he is in a galaxy unrecognized by the ship’s systems.
 With the possibility of being lost in space forever Conrad places himself in cryogenic suspension to be awakened if he is ever discovered.

 When the Genesis version was released Electronic Gaming Monthly issued the scores of 9,9,9,8 in addition to the Editor's Choice Gold award.
 They added, "...one of the best games ever made for the Genesis.
 The action is non-stop, and it really feels like you're playing a movie!...get a joystick, because the generic Sega controllers aren't precise enough to handle the diagonal motions necessary for some of the specialized techniques".